 The other sort claims radical feminists hate “sex workers” and the transgender community.
 The slurs “SWERF” (Sex Worker Exclusionary Radical Feminists) and “TERF” (Trans Exclusionary Radical Feminists) are often used.

 But this is not true: As a Christian, I am called to love people.
 For so-called “TERFS”, biological women who are transgender are as welcome in female sport/ prisons/ shelters as any other biological female – we do not exclude them for being transgender.
 The people “TERFS” hope to exclude from women’s sport/ prisons/ shelters are not excluded for being trans3: All biological males, trans or not, are excluded for the same reasons.
 (On the points I numbered 6 and 7, many biologically male trans lobbyists want something which clashes with what radfems believe women have a right to.)

 Similarly, since radfems include some sex industry survivors, calling us “Sex Worker Exclusionary” is misleading.
-What makes it even more misleading is that men are never called “Sex Worker Exclusionary”, even though some men are very involved in making laws against the sex industry.
+What makes it even more misleading is that men are never called “Sex Worker Exclusionary”, even though some men in politics are very involved in making laws against the sex industry.
 Radfems criticize porn and prostitution as systems of oppression even when we know of (for example) individual strippers, calling themselves “sex workers”, who have the money and power to only work at clubs where they feel safe.
 We do not hate privileged strippers, but the women and girls in the sex industry who need allies have stories very different from the privileged minority who chose this.
 (See points 1 and 8.)

 Are these views radical?
 Yes, in the sense of being based on root principles.
 Is it extremism to study evidence deeply in order to understand roots and fruits?
 Is it extremism to believe both sexes are in God’s image?
 Is it extremism to oppose things that harm women, whether gender role stereotypes or human trafficking?
 No!
 Radical feminism is not extremism.
 It is merely systematic feminism which looks deeper than individual desires.